SPRINGFIELD PUBLIC SCHOOLS FOUNDATION

 Current Scholarships and Memorial Donations

 In addition to the General Fund which supports the variety of grants offered by the Foundation to teachers and students, the Foundation manages the following funds and routinely accepts memorial donations.
-Donations can be made by mailing a check to Springfield Public Schools Foundation, 1900 W. Monroe Street, Springfield, Illinois 62704 or electronically through Paypal by clicking on the fund's title, below.
-If mailing a check, please indicate the fund or purpose on the check's memo line.
+Donations can be made by mailing a check to Springfield Public Schools Foundation, 3063 Fiat Avenue, Springfield, Illinois 62703, or electronically through Paypal by clicking on the fund's title, below.
+If mailing a check, please indicate the fund or purpose on the memo line.

 The Fenner Memorial Scholarship for academics and the arts was established in 1996 to honor the life of Christina Fenner, a teacher at Lincoln Fifth and Sixth Grade Center.
 This scholarship fund was made possible by a very generous gift of remembrance from Christina's family and many other gifts from her friends and colleagues.
 Interest income from the scholarship fund is used to provide enrichment experiences in academics and the arts to Springfield Public Schools students who would not otherwise be able to participate in those activities.
 Please click on the title, above, to access the Fenner Scholarship application and for additional information including guidelines.